Next Project

 My work is under NDA until the products launch, happy to provide more high-level information about my experience through an.tran140203@gmail.com.
 Let’s chat!

-Me and my amazing hosts, Yumi and Nadine <3
+Me and my amazing hosts <3

 After an incredible summer, these are